jython/jython/ProcessDocs/releasing.md

 the version numbers set here will always appear with a "snapshot" suffix.

 You should run the `ant javatest` and `ant regrtest` targets at this point.
-These should run clean, or at least failures be explained and acceptable, e.g. known to be attributable to limitations in your network environment.
+These should run cleanly, or at least failures be explained and acceptable, e.g. known to be attributable to limitations in your network environment.
-If bugs are discovered that you need to fix, it would be best to abandon work on this repository and fix them in your usual development workbench.
+If bugs are discovered that you need to fix, it would be best to abandon work on this repository, fix them in your usual development workbench, and push or PR them into the project.

-> [NOTE!]
+> [!TIP]
 > You can run the `ant bugtest` target, but it is deprecated.
 > (We haven't maintained it as Jython changed.)
 > It produces some failures known to be spurious.